-European airports closed as snow causes travel chaos
+Death toll rises as snow causes chaos across Europe

-London (CNN)Another night of heavy snow brought fresh chaos to parts of Europe on Friday, with hundreds of flights canceled or suspended and weather warnings issued across the continent.
+London (CNN)Another night of frigid temperatures and heavy snow brought fresh chaos to parts of Europe, snarling transport networks and leaving at least 21 people dead and hundreds stranded and without power.

+Fifteen people in Poland have died this week as a result of the unrelenting cold, a spokesperson for the country's Government Center for Security told CNN Friday.

+Six people have also died in Spain, according to the Spanish interior ministry.

+Snow and ice continues to cause problems with air passengers facing cancellations and delays.

-Geneva Airport suspended all flights for a second consecutive day as snowstorms continued to rage.
+Geneva Airport suspended all flights for a second consecutive day as snowstorms continued to rage in Switzerland.

-Flights from Amsterdam's Schipol Airport are facing delays and cancellations.
-In Ireland, airlines have suspended all flights to and from Dublin Airport until Saturday, and the Shannon, Cork and Kerry airports are closed until Saturday.
+Flights from Amsterdam's Schiphol Airport are being delayed and canceled.
+In Ireland, airlines have suspended all flights to and from Dublin Airport until Saturday, and the Shannon, Cork and Kerry airports are closed until then.

 In Britain, the army was deployed late Thursday to help hundreds of motorists stranded on the country's motorways, while some rail travelers were trapped overnight as temperatures plummeted.